-Right now, the Solihull Together programme is achieving change, driven by all our partners' desires to improve health and social care for Solihull people.
-Here are some of our current projects:
+Right now, the Solihull Together programme is achieving change, driven by all our partners' desires to improve health and social care for people living in Solihull.
+These are the current projects:

 Integrated Decision Hub

-This project is at an early stage.
-The aim is for the hub to be the interface between health and care professionals and the services and support they need to access on behalf of the people they care for.
+Work is now starting on the next phase, the Integrated Decision Hub.
+The vision for the hub is to be the interface between health and care professionals and the services and support they need to access on behalf of the people they care for.
 The hub will simplify, and remove duplication within, the health and care system and it will mean better communication between the professionals involved in someone’s care.
 Read more.

 Update July 2018: This work is continuing but is no longer part of the Solihull Together programme.
 The lead organisation is Solihull Council and the Senior Responsible Officer is Karen Murphy, Assistant Director Commissioning.

 Update July 2018: This work is continuing but is no longer part of the Solihull Together programme.
 The lead organisation is NHS Birmingham and Solihull CCG.
 Read more about Activating Solihull here.